 If your application for proposed civil partner visa entry clearance is refused by the Home Office UKVI, you can re-apply for proposed civil partner visa entry clearance soon after the refusal decision if you do not want to challenge the refusal by way of an appeal or if you believe that the decision made by the Home Office UKVI is correct and the fresh application can address the concerns of the decision maker.

-Can I Appeal Against Refusal Of Proposed Civil Partner Visa Entry Clearance?
+Can I Appeal Against the Refusal Of the Proposed Civil Partner Visa Entry Clearance?

 If your proposed civil partner visa entry clearance has been refused and you believe that the reasons for refusal are unjustified and not in accordance with relevant laws and facts, you can file an appeal to the First Tier Tribunal (FTT) within 28 days of the refusal decision.
 Our specialist team of immigration appeal lawyers can represent you in your entry clearance appeal against the refusal of your proposed civil partner visa entry clearance.